applitools/workshop-cbt-storybook/README.md

 Applitools Eyes will perform visual tests on Storybook components *without* the need to write any extra test code!

+In fact, the main page of this app explains *why* components need visual testing.
+Run the app, open its main page, and start learning!

 This project was created for the
 [Modern Cross Browser Testing for Storybook Components](http://applitools.info/vbm) workshop led by [Pandy Knight](https://twitter.com/AutomationPanda)